Manawyrm/fxIP/README.md

 fxIP connects to IP networks via SLIP encapsulation over the 3-pin 2.5mm 5V serial port/UART.
 By default, it connects to irc.libera.chat (without SSL).

+[TobleMiner](https://github.com/TobleMiner) wrote the SCIF UART driver, the ringbuffer implementation, the object-log storage,
+which is used to store IRC and log messages for display and fixed issues with endianess on SuperH and the SLIP encapsulation.

 ### Network setup (needs root)
 ```
 slattach -s 115200 -p slip -v -d -L /dev/ttyUSB0